joel-nambala/election-countdown/README.md

-# election-countdown
+# Election countdown

-Countdown for elections in in Kenya
+Countdown for elections in in Kenya made with vanila JavaScript